 Stony Brook University maintains an electronic post office (EPO) for all students, faculty and staff.
 The EPO is essentially a mail forwarding device that allows everyone at the University to have the same generic email address (@stonybrook.edu) so that no matter what email system Stony Brook may adopt or what domain names change, people will still receive their email.

 The Faculty Center is the initial point of contact for instructors interested in improving the quality of their teaching, dealing with a difficult classroom issue, or interested in assessing student learning.
 As the faculty "Front Door," of the Teaching, Learning + Technology (TLT) organization, the center draws on the expertise of professionals specializing in classroom technology, academic software, course delivery, online video conferencing, multimedia development, best practices in teaching and learning, and much more.

 The SBU Faculty Profiles website is available to Stony Brook University faculty across all campuses.
 The new site is a single place where faculty can update and review their faculty profile.
 The site acts as the primary repository for several data points and aggregates data from other sources.
 NetID authentication is required to sign in to update a faculty profile.

-In an effort to maintain efficiency and reliability of computer equipment at Stony Brook University, DoIT's Client Support department has instituted software support standards.
+In an effort to maintain efficiency and reliability of computer equipment at Stony Brook University, DoIT's Customer Engagement and Support department has instituted software support standards.